Scrambles86/Milestone2/README.md

 <h2>Features</h2>
 <p>The Revisitor features a hero image to act as a landing page.
 On this page the user will find the game title,
 three buttons they can click to select their difficulty, and a div containing the rules of the game, and the difference in each version.
 In my original wireframes, a form was included for the user to enter their username.
-This was removed, as ultimately there didn't seem to be much pointe in having it there without a scoring system in place.</p>
+This was removed, as ultimately there didn't seem to be any real reason in having it in the game without a scoring system in place.</p>
+<p>In the main game, the user will find a title at the top of the screen and the game grid itself - including cards with flip functionality provided
+by a js function calling for a CSS class on click.
+Below the game grid itself are three small alerts created with Bootstrap.
+One contains the number of clicks of the board, the centre contains a restart button to return the user to the front page, and the rightmost alert displays the current chosen difficulty.
+Depending on the difficulty, the user will also find a countdown timer inbetween the title and the game grid - 60 seconds for medium difficulty and 30 seconds for hard difficulty.</p>
+<p>Regardless of the outcome of the game, the user will be greeted by a modal.
+The modal is called either when the player has run out of time,
+of when the player has succesfully completed the game.
+The message in the modal is different dependent on the outcome.
+Closing the modal resets the game backto the title page.</p>
+<p>From a design perspective, the game looks quite different from the original wireframes.
+Most of t</p>